iipc/warc-specifications/specifications/warc-format/warc-1.1-annotated/index.md

 WARC-Profile header for 'revisit' records.
 The WARC-Profile field is mandatory on 'revisit' type records and undefined for other record types.

+> **Note:** In WARC 1.0, `uri` was defined in the grammar as
+> `"<" <'URI' per RFC 3986> ">"` however the examples in the standard
+> only included these characters for the record ID fields and not for
+> WARC-Target-URI or WARC-Profile.
+> In WARC 1.1 these characters were moved from the definited of `uri`
+> to the individual record ID fields to make the grammar consistent
+> with the examples and match what most implementations were doing in
+> practice.
+>
+> **Community recommendation:** Readers should remove enclosing "<"
+> and ">" characters from the WARC-Profile field value if present
+> before processing the URI.

 WARC-Identified-Payload-Type
 ----------------------------